 6. What is Your Video Marketing Style and Approach?

-We use a mixture of video clips and powerful emotion words and quotes.
+We use a mixture of video clips and emotional words and quotes.
 For instance, our most recent launch was for a collection called ‘You don’t know my story.’
 The collection is so powerful – for the person wearing it and for people who see you wearing it.
 Our aim with this collection was to interrupt the power of judgment and have been able to share stories of the women in our tribe, merged with model shots, as well as featuring models who have their own stories.

 View this post on Instagram